Access Rules

 - Describe the rule you want in the Assistant input field.

-- Press Enter or use the arrow button at the bottom to submit your request.
+- Press Enter or click the arrow button to submit your request.

 Access rules editor

-You can use the access rules editor on the left to manually update existing rules, including those created by the Assistant, and create new rules with full control over conditions and logic.
+You can use the access rules editor on the left to create new rules and update existing rules, including those created by the Assistant.

 Add access rule

-If you see the No Access Rules Enabled section on the rule tab, click + Create first access rule to open the rule editor.
+If you see the No Access Rules Enabled section on the event type tab, click + Create first access rule to open the rule editor.

-Click the pencil (✎) icon to open the rule editor to update the rule.
+Click the pencil icon (✎) to open the rule editor and update the rule.

 Click + Access rule to add more rules.